super-fun-surf/winery-sales/README.md

 # Database
-* More info on the database settings is in [config/database.yml](config/database.yml)
+* Database settings located in [config/database.yml](config/database.yml)

-## Backup the DataBase / DB DUMP
+## Backup the Database / DB DUMP
-* From the server in the App Directory run
+Generate a database backup (data.dump) by running the following command in the project root:
 `sudo -u postgres pg_dump --oids --no-owner -Fc --disable-triggers --clean -f data.dump winery`

-* This will generate a data.dump file.
-* Download the data.dump file for backup for import into your dev environment
+Transfer the `data.dump` file to a secure location using your preferred tool (rsync, cp, ftp).
+Use the `data.dump` file for database backup or importing into development environment.

-## Restore the DB from a dump file
+## Restore the database from a `data.dump` file
-* in the App Directory run
+Run the following command in your project root:

 `pg_restore --clean --no-owner -d winery data.dump`

 # The Data Models
-## Models associated with storing the sales data
+Models associated with storing the sales data.

-### The heavy lifting for crunching that data is all in
+The heavy lifting for crunching that data is all in [sales_summary.rb](app/models/sales_summary.rb) and [region.rb](app/models/region.rb) model files.
-### sales_summary.rb model file and region.rb model file

 * ### Wineries
   * Describes a winery